Every one a unique experience

 Season 11, Episode 01

-Re-Imagined Radio presents a collection of eighteen short stories told with vocals, sound effects, field recordings, and music.
+Re-Imagined Radio presents "Short Sound Stories," an anthology of eighteen short stories.
+Each is a unique experience told with vocals, sound effects, field recordings, and music.
 Subjects include soundscapes, dreamscapes, deep questions, audio drama, radio drama, radio historical highlights, memories, emotional states, loss and redemption, scary stories, uplifting stories, collages, sound poems, and more.
 All created by local, emerging artists.

 Written, Produced, and Hosted by John F. Barber